 Signs Of Transmission Issues

 • Slipping Gears: If your car unexpectedly slips out of gear, it’s a clear sign of transmission trouble.
 This can be dangerous and should be checked by a professional.
-Slipping gears can lead to a loss of control over the vehicle, emphasizing the importance of addressing this issue without delay.

 Tire Issues